HARSH00M/Signup-Login-From-/README.md

 # Signup-Login-From-
-A full-fledged Login and Sign Up feature Developed by me while learning MERN stack from Thapa Technical
+A full-fledged Login and Sign Up feature Developed by me while learning MERN stack